QUESTIONS & ANSWERS

 HOW DOES THE CONSERVANCY SPEND THE FUNDS IT HAS RAISED?

-Prior to entering into an option agreement with Crystal Cruises, the Conservancy spent 82 cents out of every dollar raised on direct costs related to the SS United States’ upkeep, including dockage, insurance, security, and vessel maintenance costs.
+The Conservancy has been spending approximately 82 cents out of every dollar raised on direct costs related to the SS United States’ upkeep, including dockage, insurance, security, and vessel maintenance costs.
 The Conservancy is now prioritizing its exciting curatorial and educational programs highlighting the historical significance of America’s Flagship.
 The Conservancy deploys a very small team of part-time staff members and consultants, as well as a large network of volunteers and pro bono advisors.
 The Conservancy’s management and board of directors receive no compensation for their work on behalf of the SS United States.

 WHAT IS THE SAVETHEUNITEDSTATES.ORG CAMPAIGN?

 SavetheUnitedStates.org is a groundbreaking crowd-funding campaign to save and restore America’s Flagship.
 It is an innovative, online experience that combines the latest in digital technology, social networking and historic preservation in an innovative new web platform for everyone to enjoy.
 SavetheUnitedStates.org offers visitors a virtual ship experience online where they can navigate throughout the great vessel to learn about her history, her personalities, and her accomplishments.
 Everyone can help save the ship by personalizing their own sections for as little as $1.
 Contributors can select sections of the ship they wish to help save, and then build a profile with photos and stories around those portions — making every supporter a part of the large, online community dedicated to saving the ship.
 This groundbreaking interactive experience will become a permanent part of the future SS United States Center for Design and Discovery.
 As of 2018, more than 80,000 pieces of the ship have been saved.